brendenwest/csc110/5_conditions/notes.rst

 for example:

     len(<some_string>) < 3
     <string1> == <string2>

 **Operators**

 * <, <=, ==, >=, >, !=
 * remember that python uses '==' for comparison
-* not returns the opposite of a subsequent boolean expression.
+* 'not' returns the opposite of a subsequent boolean expression.
 For example:
     - not 1 == 1 # returns False because 1 == 1 returns True
     - not 1 == 2 # returns True because 1 == 2 returns False